j4ckgrey/kebap/INSTALL.md

 ### Installer

-Download the latest `.exe` installer from the [Releases](https://github.com/j4ckgrey/Fladder/releases) page and open it.
+Download the latest `.exe` installer from the [Releases](https://github.com/j4ckgrey/Kebap/releases) page and open it.
 Follow the on-screen instructions.

 ### Portable

-Download the latest `.zip` file from the [Releases](https://github.com/j4ckgrey/Fladder/releases) page and extract it somewhere on your PC.
+Download the latest `.zip` file from the [Releases](https://github.com/j4ckgrey/Kebap/releases) page and extract it somewhere on your PC.

-Run `fladder.exe` to start the application.
+Run `kebap.exe` to start the application.

 ## macOS

-1. Download the latest `*.dmg` file from the [Releases](https://github.com/j4ckgrey/Fladder/releases) page.
+1. Download the latest `*.dmg` file from the [Releases](https://github.com/j4ckgrey/Kebap/releases) page.

-2. Open it and copy the Fladder application file into your `Applications` folder, or another place on your Mac.
+2. Open it and copy the Kebap application file into your `Applications` folder, or another place on your Mac.

 3. Right-click the application and click Open while holding `Control`.
 This will bypass the unidentified developer warning.